ЁЯЪА New Beta Website is live! Try Our New Website Before Everyone Else.

 Understanding Jainism is like understanding the true philosophy for self-upliftment.
 It is like a value-based education by which students will be able to understand the ethical, cultural, scientific, and environmental dimensions of Jain philosophy, which will lead to their personality development.
 It empowers them to broaden their perspective and deal with social realities and problems and helps them find an ideal solution through the universal principles of Jain philosophy.

-After doing an M.A. in Jainology and Comparative Religion & Philosophy, Students can do a Ph.D. by clearing the National Eligibility Test (N.E.T.) exam with Jaina, Buddhist, Gandhian, and Peace Studies (Code 60) subject, conducted by University Grants Commission (U.G.C.), New Delhi.
+After doing an M.A. in Jainology and Comparative Religion and Philosophy, Students can do a Ph.D. by clearing the National Eligibility Test (N.E.T.) exam with Jaina, Buddhist, Gandhian, and Peace Studies (Code 60) subject, conducted by University Grants Commission (U.G.C.), New Delhi.
 By getting the highest marks in N.E.T.
 Exam, students can also get Junior Research Fellowship (J.R.F.), which gets updated further to Senior Research Fellowship (S.R.F.) for Ph.D. from U.G.C.
 There are opportunities for teaching jobs in the departments and chairs of Jain Philosophy/Philosophy in Central Government Universities, State Government Universities, Deemed Universities, and Institutes in India.
 Several endowed chairs have also been established in foreign countries for Jain philosophy/religious studies/theology, in which scholars of Jain philosophy are needed.